Quick Summary of Izetta: The Last Witch Episode 8

 Finé and Izetta prepare for Redford’s birthday party, which serves as a cover for the allies’ meeting to discuss Izetta’s success against the aircraft carrier.
 At the same time, Sieghard Müller and Elvira Friedman discuss a spy spotted near the old capital’s castle.
 They’re determined to resolve the issue before the Archduchess comes home.

 In the Inn where they are were staying, Rickert is eating dinner with Bianca.
 She confesses that she’s always loved the White Witch’s story, especially its ending where the witch protects the people for all of her days.
-She’s shocked and infuriated when Rickert shares the alternate story that he heard: that the prince who the White Witch met was already married, and that after the prince’s death, the court — and princess — turned against the White Witch.
+Rickert’s alternate story shocked and infuriated her.
+In his version, the White Witch met a married prince.
+After the prince’s death, the court — and princess — turned against the White Witch.
 Bianca excuses herself and storms off.

 At the birthday ball, Izetta is so nervous that Finé takes her outside where they can dance alone.
 Unfortunately, a man they hadn’t met before, a silent and anemic-looking woman with white hair on his arm, greets them.
 Finé doesn’t know it, but the man is Belkman.
 As they were trading pleasantries, the white-haired woman pushes forward and kisses Izetta so hard she draws — and swallows — Izetta’s blood.
 Then the white-haired woman passes out, and Belkman makes excuses and leaves.
 They disappear before Finé can learn anything about them.
 Afterward, at the allies’ meeting, the United States of Atlanta commits to sending troops to fight Germania.